 Also read: Overview of Office 365 Archive Mailbox

 Schedule shorter meetings

-- We’ve all been there back to back meetings.
+- We’ve all been there for back-to-back meetings.
 When you don’t even have time to run from one meeting room to another, one or two log hours from one chat and log into the next.
 Well, that’s over now.

 - Let’s shorten them in Outlook.
 Click on file and then options.
-Click on calendar.
+Click on the calendar.

-- You will see shorten appointments and meetings.
+- You will see shorter appointments and meetings.
 Activate it with the checkbox.

-- You can specify on how many minutes you want to shorten meetings that are scheduled for under an hour and over an hour ago with ten minutes for both of them and click on ok.
+- You can specify how many minutes you want to shorten meetings that are scheduled for under an hour and over an hour ago, with ten minutes for both of them, and click on ok.

 - Now, when we schedule a meeting in the calendar, it’s going to automatically suggest a shorter meeting and we get to have that bathroom break.

-In the past, when you wanted to transfer a file attachment from Outlook to teams, you had to first save it to your local drive and then uploaded to teams but now we can just drag and drop it from your email, just drag the file attachment directly to your team’s channel or chat and it’s going to automatically upload it to your one drive or SharePoint.
+In the past, when you wanted to transfer a file attachment from Outlook to teams, you had to first save it to your local drive and then upload it to teams but now we can just drag and drop it from your email.
+Just drag the file attachment directly to your team’s channel or chat and it’s going to automatically upload it to your OneDrive or SharePoint.